ACDMProject/Thought-catcher/README.md

 Thought Catcher is designed to give you a basic understanding of CBT and to give you a place to keep notes on your recent thoughts and moods.

-The hosted version of the application is available here: https://acdmproject.github.io/Thought-catcher/
+The hosted version of the application is available (https://acdmproject.github.io/Thought-catcher/) where you can test the application without signing up by navigating around the site through the nav bar.

 ![Thought Catcher Logo](/src/TC_home.jpeg)